0xbb/gpu-switch/README.md

 # gpu-switch
 gpu-switch is an application to switch between the integrated and dedicated GPU of dual-GPU MacBook Pro models for the next reboot.

-It aims to remove the need of booting into Mac OS X and running gfxCardStatus v2.2.1 to switch to the integrated card.
+It aims to remove the need of booting into OS X and running gfxCardStatus v2.2.1 to switch to the integrated card.

 ### Warning:
 This is new code and it comes without any warranty!
 It's completely based on reverse engineering.
 Therefore use it at your own risk and don't blame us if anything breaks.